U.S. Treasury to sell $56 bln in notes, bonds

-* Tiger Global Management takes share stake in Netflix Inc of 429,000 shares

-WASHINGTON, Sept 8 - For details of the U.S. Treasury's auction of 3-year notes, reopened 10-year notes and reopened 30-year bonds next week, see:
+WASHINGTON, April 7 For details of the U.S. Treasury's auction of 3-year notes and reopened 10-year notes and 30-year bonds next week, see:

 3-year notes: here